Kade Warner

-Kade Warner (born September 29, 1998) is an American professional football wide receiver and college football coach.
-He is the offensive coordinator for Quincy University, a position he has held since 2025.
+Kade Warner (born September 29, 1998) is an American college football coach and former professional wide receiver.
+He is the offensive coordinator and quarterbacks coach for Quincy University, positions he has held since 2025.
 He played college football at Nebraska and Kansas State.

 Early life

 The son of Pro Football Hall of Fame quarterback Kurt Warner, Kade Warner was born on September 29, 1998, and grew up in Scottsdale, Arizona.
 He attended Desert Mountain High School and played football, basketball, track and lacrosse.
 In football, Warner played wide receiver and was twice named all-state, additionally being named the state's wide receiver of the year in 2016 as he broke Mark Andrews' record for career receptions with 241.
 As a senior, he totaled 1,062 receiving yards off 83 catches with 14 touchdowns.
 Despite his production, Warner did not receive a single scholarship offer to play college football.
 He eventually joined the Nebraska Cornhuskers as a walk-on.